BlueBrain/nexus/docs/src/main/paradox/docs/fusion/admin.md

 * On the left hand side, you will find the `Default Query`.
 You can filter and search resources, order them, as well as share that query with your peers.
 You can create as many queries as you like by clicking `+ Add another resource list`.
 * The next panel is the `Studios`.
 Here you can create a new studio in your project, as well as list and search existing studios in the project.
 * Finally, on the right hand side, you find the `Project Tools`.
 You'll find the SPARQL and elasticsearch query editors, and check the project permissions.
+You can also @ref:[create a new resource](admin.md#creating-a-new-resource) and upload files.

 In the header, the breadcrumb menu shows the organization and project your are in.
 You can also check the indexing status of your project.

+### Creating a New Resource

+Navigate to the project where you want to create a resource.
+Click on the “Create Resource” button in the right sidebar.
+Build the JSON payload with the help of the interactive editor, then hit “Save”.

 ## Resource View

+> Note: for details about default plugins shipped with Nexus Fusion, @ref:[click here](plugins.md#default-plugins).

 > To do, and reference this anchor in other pages such as studios and plugins.